lupyuen/pinephone-lvgl-zig/README.md

 # Compile LVGL to WebAssembly with Zig Compiler

-TODO: Use Zig to compile LVGL from C to WebAssembly [(With `zig cc`)](https://github.com/lupyuen/zig-bl602-nuttx#zig-compiler-as-drop-in-replacement-for-gcc)

-TODO: Use Zig to connect the JavaScript UI (canvas rendering + input events) to LVGL WebAssembly [(Like this)](https://dev.to/sleibrock/webassembly-with-zig-pt-ii-ei7)

-_Does lvgltest.zig compile to WebAssembly?_
+_Does our LVGL App lvgltest.zig compile to WebAssembly?_

-Let's take the earlier steps to compile `lvgltest.zig`.
-We change...
+Let's take the earlier steps to compile our LVGL App `lvgltest.zig`.
+To compile for WebAssembly, we change...

 - `zig build-obj` to `zig build-lib`

-- Target to `-target wasm32-freestanding`
+- Target becomes `-target wasm32-freestanding`

 - Remove `-mcpu`